polifonia-project/registry_app/README.md

 **With the installer**

  * download `install` from the latest release
- * in the terminal, change the permissions `chmod 755 path/to/install`
+ * open the terminal, change the permissions to the file `chmod 755 Downloads/install`
- * run the script `./install.sh`.
-The installer clones the repository in the folder `/Users/{USERNAME}/crowdsourcing`, creates a virtual environment, installs dependencies, and downloads blazegraph triplestore.
+ * in the terminal, run the script `./install.sh`.
+The installer clones the repository in the folder `/Users/{USERNAME}/Desktop/crowdsourcing`, creates a virtual environment, installs dependencies, and downloads blazegraph triplestore.
- * open the folder `/Users/{USERNAME}/crowdsourcing` and run the executable script `run.sh`
+ * open the folder `/Users/{USERNAME}/Desktop/crowdsourcing` and run the executable script `run.sh` (double click)
  * open your browser at http://0.0.0.0:8080/
  * follow the instructions for [customization](#customize)

+See section [Setup](#setup) for detail on how to change default ports.

 **From source**

-_(No virtualenv for simplicity)_
+_(No virtualenv)_

  * download the source code from the latest release or clone the repository
  * install `requirements.txt` with pip (`pip3 install requirements.txt`)